Washburn University Alumni Association and Foundation

 - Ability to exercise good judgment, ethical behavior, discretion, and confidentiality;

 - Passion for philanthropy, Washburn University and gift solicitation;

 - Driver’s license with satisfactory driving record required; and

 - Reliable and predictable attendance.

-- Ability to sit for extended periods of time; and
+- Ability to sit for extended periods of time;

-- Interaction with staff and campus partners.
+- Public interaction with staff and clients/donors.